vixshan/amina/self-host.md

 ## Creating a Discord Bot
-Set up a discord bot [here](https://discord.com/developers/applications/) and add it to your server.
+Please set up a discord bot [here](https://discord.com/developers/applications/) and add it to your server.

 Scopes:
 - bot